false-schemers/siof/README.md

   *  both `import` and `define-library` forms can be entered interactively into REPL
   *  `features` procedure returns `(r7rs exact-closed siof siof-1.0.1)`

 Please note that SIOF's interaction environment exposes bindings for all supported R7RS-small procedures and syntax forms directly, so there is no need to use `import`.
-In order to use `import` forms and `environment` procedure with R7RS-small libraries, you will need to copy the `scheme` folder with .sld files for the libraries to your system and make sure SIOF can locate it (its library search path contains current directory by default and can be extended with the help of `-L` command line option).
+In order to use `import` forms and `environment` procedure with R7RS-small libraries, you will need to copy the `scheme` folder with .sld files for the libraries from [here](https://github.com/false-schemers/sharpF/tree/master/int/scheme) to your local system and make sure SIOF can locate it (its library search path contains current directory by default and can be extended with the help of `-L` command line option).

 ## Origins